UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 - **hofs/*/jaccard.png**
 Average Jaccard index between the folds considering in each of them the k most frequent features. k increases from left to right.
-- **Best trade-off plots**
-There is a best trade-off plot [3] for each hall of fame and pair of objectives.
-- **hofs/*/precision_by_class.png**
-For each classification class the feature set size and precision of the solutions.
-Plotted only if there is a classification objective.
-- **hofs/*/recall_by_class.png**
-For each classification class the feature set size and recall of the solutions.
-Plotted only if there is a classification objective.
 - **hofs/*/solution_ci_max_final.csv**
 Higher endpoints of confidence intervals for the fitnesses of the solutions obtained from the final optimization.
 Order of the solutions in these files is consistent.